 Prognosis of Postpartum Psychosis

 With timely diagnosis and treatment, women with postpartum psychosis usually recover completely and can live a normal life.

 Recovery may take a few weeks to several months and the journey can be difficult.
 The condition may be shocking, as well as frightening, for both the woman and her family.

 Fortunately, the occurrence of postpartum psychosis in the mother has not been shown to affect the long-term growth and development of the child.

 Postpartum Psychosis Statistics

 It is estimated that postpartum psychosis affects about 1 or 2 out of 1000 women who have delivered a child recently.

 Postpartum Psychosis Famous Cases

-It was about 20 years ago when Andrea Yates shattered the silence around postpartum psychosis when she drowned her five young kids in a bathtub.
-This high-profile murder case drew worldwide attention due to the tragic deaths of the children.
+About 20 years ago, Andrea Yates shattered the silence around postpartum psychosis when she drowned her five young kids in a bathtub.
+This high-profile murder case drew worldwide attention due to the tragic deaths of children.

 It also highlighted the issues surrounding a lack of awareness about postpartum psychosis that could deprive women of timely diagnosis and treatments, putting them and their kids at risk of serious consequences.